 I don’t know what you’re so sad about.
 This is not a tragedy.
 Losing a horse would be a tragedy.

-I was infuriated by the callousness of this remark and at great risk, stood staunchly before the towering presence that was my father and told him so.
-I could not have been more than ten or eleven years old and one did not ever talk back to my father.
-But I did and nothing much happened other than a lot of blustering.
+I was infuriated by my fanther’s remark and stood staunchly in his presence and told him so.
+I could not have been more than ten or eleven years old.
 I felt infinitely better knowing that I had defended the importance and meaning of the life of this little caged bird who mattered to himself, to me and to other members of my family.

 I like to think that they know and appreciate this about me.
 One day this past summer my husband and I were taking the grand-chiblets for a swim at the pool of some very good friends.
 My little grandson, who had just turned three, was nervous about it – I guess because his mom and dad would not be there.
 Even though his grandfather was going to be swimming with him, he was not sure about me sitting poolside chatting with my friend while enjoying a beverage in the warm summer sun.
 The conversation with his mother (my daughter) went something like this.

 Little Guy: Grammie will not be in the pool?
 What will happen to me if I fall in or go under water?

 My daughter: Well, Grandpapa will be in the pool to catch you.

 Little Guy: But, what about Grammie?